Frequently Asked Questions

-Our group tours cost $20 per person and might have as many as 20 people on them, the maximum allowed by City Ordinance.
+Our group tours cost $25 per person and might have as many as 10 people on them.
 Private tours are seasonally priced and may be arranged for a smaller group.
 Reservations for all tours are always required.

 There is a public parking garage close to the starting point at 85 Queen Street and another garage just beyond it in the next block.
 Street parking is not advised.

 We gladly accept families with young children in strollers and visitors in wheelchairs or scooters, although we caution our guests that Charleston’s sidewalks are notoriously old and uneven.
 A few spots along the tour route are difficult to access but we always seem to manage!